 An introduction to economic principles that govern production, exchange, distribution and consumption in a capitalist economy.
-Topics covered include supply and demand, consumer theory, production theory, and price formation in competitive and noncompetitive markets, theory of comparative advantage and international trade.
-Issues such as monopoly, public goods, unequal income distribution, and environmental problems are also studied in this course.
+Topics include supply and demand, consumer theory, production theory, and price formation in competitive and noncompetitive markets, theory of comparative advantage and international trade.
+Issues including monopoly, public goods, unequal income distribution, and environmental problems are also examined